 While in normal circumstances it is easy enough to get a will drawn up and signed, in these days of lockdown and social distancing, it’s a bit more complicated.

 It is a legal requirement to have two witnesses when you sign your will.
 These must be independent, meaning they cannot be people who will benefit themselves.
-This leaves you with the challenge of getting a physical document signed by people who are outside your household, while still complying with government rules.
+This leaves you with the challenge of getting a physical document signed by people who are outside your household, while still complying with social distancing rules.

 It’s not impossible, however.
-A number of firms have come up with imaginative solutions involving witnessing the will over a fence, or across a driveway, and then using gloves and separate pens to sign at a safe distance.
+A number of firms have come up with solutions involving witnessing the will over a fence, or across a driveway, and then using gloves and separate pens to sign at a safe distance.
 This may be trickier, however, if you are isolating or in hospital.

 Make sure it’s valid